NickEngmann/lockman/README.md

     (Click)
     I’m at the door cause it sends a photo
     He can approve it and then I can borrow
     The circuit theory homework due tomorrow

     Mr. Lockman, opens the door
     We don't need to worry no more
     We spent the night writing code, code, code
-    To help us get into our abode
+    To help us get in our abode

     (Ascending pitch) Bung, bung, bung, bung